 Naffi has taught online and face-to-face courses in the areas of digital media, instructional design, human performance technology (HPT), distance education, social technologies and the socio-cultural aspects of learning, consulting in edtech, and qualitative research methods at Ontario Tech University and Concordia University.
 She currently teaches multimodal courses in educational technology at Université Laval.

 A prolific polyglot author, she has publications in refereed journals, conference proceedings, book chapters, and book reviews.
-She has given presentations at scientific conferences, organized panels, offered keynote lectures and invited presentations.
-Naffi has written opinion pieces which she has published in high impact journals such as La Presse, The Conversation, The Gazette, The Huffington Post, Maclean’s, The National Post, Franceinfotv, Ouest-France.
-She has given interviews to the media, appeared on TV and radio.
+She has given presentations at scientific conferences, organized panels, offered keynote lectures, and invited presentations.
+Naffi has written opinion pieces which she has published in high-impact journals such as La Presse, The Conversation, The Gazette, The Huffington Post, Maclean’s, The National Post, Franceinfotv, and Ouest-France.
+She has given interviews to the media, and appeared on TV and radio.
 She has presented at high-profile events such as at the SSHRC Impact Awards at Rideau Hall, before the Governor General of Canada.
 She has received several invitations to offer workshops in the context of summer schools and professional development days.

 As a doctoral student, Naffi has received numerous awards for the excellence of her doctoral research.
 Her project focussed on how host society youth construe online content about the Syrian refugee crisis after the terror attacks.
 It addressed how hate, fear, and prejudice spread through social media.
 She identified a five-step model called Get Ready to Act Against Social Media Propaganda, which can be used in educational contexts to disrupt hate discourses.
 First, she was funded by the FRQSC and SSHRC and received scholarships from the Department of Education at Concordia University.
 She was named Concordia Public Scholar in 2017-2018 to represent Concordia University in the media, she was a winner of the SSHRC’s Storytellers national competition, a finalist for Concordia University’s My 180-second thesis competition, a winner of ACFAS’s My Thesis in 3 minutes competition, and she won the President’s Media Outreach Award (2016-2017) for excellence in communications.
 She was awarded the Governor General’s Gold Medal of Canada – Individual and Society 2018 for the excellence of her doctoral thesis.